toinbox/simplerelay/README.md

 - DNS validation (SPF, DKIM, DMARC) with provider-aware DKIM selector scanning
 - Send test email through the relay
 - Daily sending limit with usage counter
-- Per-provider access control - IP whitelist and/or SMTP AUTH credentials with password generation, show/hide toggle, and regeneration
+- Per-provider access control (required) - IP whitelist is mandatory for the relay to accept connections.
+SMTP AUTH credentials can be added as additional authentication.
+Supports password generation, show/hide toggle, and regeneration.

 **Mail Logs** - searchable log of all sent, failed, and bounced messages with sender, recipient, subject, status, client IP, and timestamp.